 There are no specific customs for leaving the mosque except to leave with your left foot.
-Place you shoes back on and enjoy the rest of your day!
+Place your shoes back on and enjoy the rest of your day!

 Now that you’re all clued up on Mosque etiquette!
 I really hope you enjoy your time in the Masjid.
 Whether you’re visiting the mosque in Abu Dhabi or the Blue Mosque in Turkey.
 Or one of the many beautiful mosques around the world!
 For most of us, it’s a truly unforgettable experience.

-*This article contains affiliate links, by clicking the link it doesn’t cost you anything extra but it does help me to keep writing these awesome articles for you!
+*This article contains affiliate links, as an Amazon Associate and a member of other affiliate programs, I may earn a commission on purchases.
+Clicking the link doesn’t cost you anything extra but it does help me to keep writing these awesome articles for you!